Table of Contents

 - Type Download Google Drive, click Download Drive for Desktop, and download the Google Drive .dmg file.

-- Open the file when it downloads, then double-click on the .pkg that will be in the window that opens, and follow the prompts to install Google Drive.
+- Open the file when it downloads, double-click on the .pkg in the window that opens, and follow the prompts to install Google Drive.

 Run the Google Drive script